sguarin/ansible-conda-example/README.md

 ## Usage (VM)

-Take note of IP Address listed at the end and run the next playbook, for ex:
+Take note of the hostname or IP Address of the server and run the playbook, for ex:

 ```bash
 ansible-playbook --user root --inventory 192.168.122.164, playbook.yml